wp-plugins/participants-database/readme.txt

 = I don't see anything on the page where I put the [pdb_record] shortcode.
 What's up? =

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.

+= What if someone loses their private link? =

+If someone does not have the private link to edit their record, they can sign up again with the same email address.
+If someone signs up with the same email address as an existing record, they will be sent the same code as before, giving them access to their previously established record.

+It's also possible to send them the link again in an email, but the plugin does not provide a way to do this.
+You will have to sent them a link to the edit record page (the one with the [pdb_record] shortcode), adding their code at the end of the link like this: ?pid=RH45L (using whatever the code for their record is.)
+The code is visible when you view the record from the "list participants" page.

 == Other Notes ==